How To Feed Bones Safely To Dogs

 Yes, they can.

-Certainly, as a veterinarian (ask any veterinarian!), I have seen many problems caused by bones.
+Certainly, many veterinarians will have seen problems caused by bones.

 - food poisoning